- exploring on foot in and around the Nadder Valley, Wiltshire

 Tisbury Footpath Club has a regular programme of walks each year led by members.
 We have one walk on a Saturday or Sunday each month.
 In the summer months of May, June, July and August; we normally have two evening walks per month.
 The weekend walks are usually between 4 and 6 miles long anywhere within 15 miles of Tisbury.
 The summer evening walks are about 3 miles long starting in or near Tisbury.

 Each year in July, we have a full day Annual Outing by coach to a more distant place of interest, offering walks of different lengths.
-Recent outings have taken us to Cheddar, the Purbeck Hills, the Jurassic Coast into Swanage and along the Cotswold Way into Bath and the South West Coast Path between Lulworth Cove and Weymouth.
-This year's outing will be in the Lyme Regis area.
-We are also adding a Spring Outing to our programme.
-The starting point will be Avebury and as usual walks of different lengths will be available.
+Recent outings have taken us to Lyme Regis, the Purbeck Hills, the Jurassic Coast into Swanage and the South West Coast Path between Lulworth Cove and Weymouth.
+This year's outing will be in the Bath area.

 We always welcome regulars and non members on these trips as we do on all our walks.